livestreamx/pytest-markers-presence/README.rst

 * Dynamical tests marking based on 'tests' subfolders
 * List not classified functions
-* List missed Allure BDD tags for traditional test classes and functions (exclude fixtures and other incompatible objects)
+* List missed Allure BDD tags for test classes and functions (exclude fixtures and other incompatible objects)
+* Simple assertions rewriting with Allure steps

 Installation